 Proforma Invoice Template

-The proforma invoice template is a document issued to customers requesting payment for a product or service before the product is delivered, or the service rendered.
-It is popular in the realm of shipping, as it gives customers a chance to inspect the purchased item before paying for it in full.
+A proforma invoice template is an estimation that is sent in advance of shipped goods for approval by the customer.
 It can also be used as a quote, giving the customer a sense of what a product would cost before going through with the order.

 Because the proforma invoice is not the ‘official’ invoice, unlike the one sent once work is complete, the buyer should understand the proforma invoice is subject to change – as unexpected costs, events, or a longer-than-expected job can all increase the final invoice amount.